What is dTMS?

 How dTMS Works

-dTMS requires 5 daily sessions that last only 20 minutes, over just 4-6 weeks depending the response to treatment.
+dTMS requires 5 daily sessions that last only 20 minutes, over just 4-6 weeks depending on the response to treatment.
 The treatment integrates well into the patient’s routine, and the patient can drive home independently after each session to resume his/her daily activities.

 Benefits of dTMS

-dTMS has been illuminating the path to freedom from treatment resistant depression for many years now.
+dTMS has been illuminating the path to freedom from treatment-resistant depression for many years now.
 Just becoming FDA approved for OCD treatment, dTMS is proving its versatility in assisting people get better and stay better.